bahamas10/node-http-host-proxy/README.md

       -p, --port <port>             [env HTTPHOSTPROXY_PORT] the port on which to listen, defaults to 8080

     options
-      -h, --help                    print this message and exit -u, --updates                 check for available updates on npm -v, --version                 print the version number and exit
+      -b, --buffer                  [env HTTPHOSTPROXY_BUFFER] buffer log output, useful if this webserver is heavily used -h, --help                    print this message and exit -u, --updates                 check for available updates on npm -v, --version                 print the version number and exit